ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 > export HEKETI_CLI_KEY=passw0rd
 ```

+*NOTE:* When providing the Heketi server URL, be sure not to include a trailing slash on the URL.
+So for example `http://localhost:8081/` will lead to problems.
+The trailing slash causes an issue for a volume create operation, for example.

 The above example assumes the Heketi server is listening on port 8081 rather than the default port 8080.
-The port the Hekeit server is using is defined in the heketi.json.
+The port the Heketi server is using is defined in the heketi.json.
 In the above, the user and key are based on what is defined in the heketi.json that you configured before starting the Heketi server.

 - Use the heketi-cli to load the topology.json file.
 ```